mgrojo/play_2048/README.md

 This is another implementation of the [2048 game](https://github.com/gabrielecirulli/2048) implemented in Ada using [ASFML](https://mgrojo.github.io/ASFML/).

+# Features

+- Different themes can be switched while playing.
+Five themes are included, but the user can add up to nine themes following the same structure.
+- Best score
+- Fullscreen

 # How to build

 - Install [Alire](https://alire.ada.dev/)